 Information about COVID-19 (Coronavirus)

 As countries respond to the COVID-19 pandemic, including travel and border restrictions, the FCO advises British nationals against all but essential international travel.
-Any country or area may restrict travel without notice.
-Many airlines are suspending flights and many airports are closing, preventing flights from leaving.
 For more information please visit gov.uk/guidance/travel-advice-novel-coronavirus

 The UK's Chief Medical Officer advises that the risk to individuals in the UK is high.
-The most important thing you can do to protect against Coronavirus (and other germs), is to stay at home and promote good hand and respiratory hygiene including:
+The most important thing you can do to protect against Coronavirus (and other germs), is to stay at home, practise social distancing and promote good hand and respiratory hygiene including:

 - Wash your hands frequently with soap and warm water.